davegolland/obsidian42-strange-new-worlds/examples/implicit-links-demo.md

 # Implicit Links Demo

 This file demonstrates the implicit links feature.
-With the right configuration, the following terms should appear as virtual links in the SNW sidebar:
+With the right configuration, the following terms should appear as virtual links in the InferredWikilinks sidebar:

 ## Technology Terms